t4d-gmbh/ci-cd-workflows/source/content/runners/runner_types.md

 :::
 {% if slide %}
 :::{card} Remote Hosted Runners <i class="fab fa-gitlab"></i>&<i class="fab fa-github"></i>
-Provided and maintained runners available to all users and projects.
+Provided and maintained by the remote service.

 A certain amount of minutes or particular runner sizes might be free of charge.